PhD Candidate, FGV Sao Paulo Law School

 She works in the field of socio-legal studies, and her research interests include human rights, children’s rights, gender, race, discourse analysis, legislative processes and public policies.

-Larissa is currently a guest researcher at the Centre on Law & Social Transformation, with the financial support of the CAPES Foundation, where she is working on her thesis, in which she seeks to understand how sexual and family practices are used as elements of subversion and/or disregard of social protection for female children and adolescents by the Child Protection System of the city of São Paulo.
+Larissa came as guest researcher to the Centre on Law & Social Transformation from August 2022 to March 2023, with the financial support of the CAPES Foundation.
+While in Bergen, she worked on her thesis, in which she seeks to understand how sexual and family practices are used as elements of subversion and/or disregard of social protection for female children and adolescents by the Child Protection System of the city of São Paulo.

-She is also involved in the project “Autocratization Dynamics: Innovations in Research-Embedded Learning“, as well as other academic activities and projects hosted by LawTransform, the University of Bergen and the Chr.
+She was also involved in the project “Autocratization Dynamics: Innovations in Research-Embedded Learning“, as well as other academic activities and projects hosted by LawTransform, the University of Bergen and the Chr.
 Michelsen Institute.